2 injured in separate overnight shootings

-INDIANAPOLIS – Two males were inured in separate overnight shootings across Indianapolis.
+INDIANAPOLIS – Two males were injured in separate overnight shootings across Indianapolis.

 Just after 1:30 a.m., officers were dispatched Montcalm Street just north of 16th Street for a person shot.

-Then, another man was shot shot just before 2:00 a.m. on Oxford Street.
-This is near the intersection of Raymond Street and Churchman Avenue on the south east side of the city.
+Then, another man was shot just before 2:00 a.m. on Oxford Street.
+This is near the intersection of Raymond Street and Churchman Avenue on the southeast side of the city.

 This is a developing story and will be updated when new information becomes available.